 It’s moonlighted as Venice, Dublin, Paris and Birmingham (amongst others) and has some pretty amazing acting credentials in movies such as The Fast and the Furious, Harry Potter and The 51st State, and more recently in the hit TV series Peaky Blinders.

 Liverpool is the best city in England at football

-Home to premiership teams Liverpool FC and Everton FC, the city of Liverpool is the collective winner of 27 league championships, 6 European Cups, 3 UEFA Cups, 1 Cup Winners Cup, 12 FA Cups, 8 League cups and 1 FIFA World Cup.
+Home to premiership teams Liverpool FC and Everton FC, the city of Liverpool is the collective winner of a number of league championships, European Cups, UEFA Cups, a Cup Winners Cup, FA Cups, League cups and a FIFA World Cup.
 Wow!

 Fun Facts About Liverpool’s Multicultural Roots